 - Permission from your home Faculty (see your current academic advisor).

-- If a 1A student wishes to enrol in Honours Math courses in their 1A term, they should get in touch with Michelle Smith.
+- Non-Math students interested in enrolling in restricted Honours Math courses should get in touch with Michelle Smith.

 - A student interested in internal transfer into Math must communicate their intention with a Math internal transfer advisor before submitting their application.
-Students who are unable to come to campus may contact us by email.
+Students may contact us by email.

-- Students may be enrolled in courses in the term prior to their intended start term with Math, however, in these cases, any offers of admission would be conditional upon a student maintaining the minimum requirements for transfer.
-Failure to maintain the minimum requirements would result in the offer of admission being revoked.
+- Students may be enrolled in courses in the term prior to their intended start term with Math, however, in these cases, any offers of transfer would be conditional upon a student maintaining the minimum requirements for transfer.
+Failure to maintain the minimum requirements would result in the offer of transfer being revoked.

-- The internal transfer offers are normally communicated to students three to five weeks after the application deadline.
+- The internal transfer offers are normally communicated to students four to five weeks after the application deadline.

 - Internal transfer offers are sent to students’ campus email accounts.
 Please monitor your account regularly and respond to offers of admission promptly.